(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 the larger the amount of cash it must invest in "working

 or elsewhere, does not generate any investment income.
+In

-YIELD--The percentage rate of return on an investment,
+YIELD--The percentage rate of return on an investment, such

-said to have a "dividend yield" of 6% ($6 dividend / $100 stock
+to have a "dividend yield" of 6% ($6 dividend / $100 stock

 YIELD TO MATURITY--On a bond investment, the percentage